lurt04/lurt04/README.md

 - 👋 Hi, I’m @lurt04
-- 👀 I’m interested in Computer Science & Engineering
+- 👀 I’m interested in OOP
-- 🌱 I’m currently learning VWO 6
+- 🌱 I’m currently studying Computer Science & Engineering
-- 📫 How to reach me ...

 <!---
 lurt04/lurt04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.